Request an educator

 • Sexual Assault 101 (1 hr.)
 (Required for Purple Ally)

-• Sexual Assault in the Workplace (1 hr.)
+• Sexual Harassment in the Workplace (1 hr.)
 (Elective): This training explores what sexual harassment in the workplace looks like, including different types of harassment and dynamics.
 We also cover employee rights and explore what to do if someone is personally experiencing harassment, if they see a coworker experiencing harassment, and what managers can do if their employee is experiencing harassment.

 • Agency Overview/Resources (15- 30 min.)
 (Required for Purple Ally): A brief history of The Purple Door including a detailed look at all the free and confidential services offered to clients.
 Presentation also includes information about volunteer opportunities.